kdroidFilter/ComposeNativeTray/README.md

 # ComposeTray Library

 **ComposeTray** is a Kotlin library that provides a simple way to create system tray applications with native support for Linux, Windows, and macOS.
+This library was created to address several issues with the Compose for Desktop tray, including poor HDPI support on Windows and Linux, as well as the outdated appearance of the tray on Linux, which resembled Windows 95.
+In addition to these fixes, ComposeTray also adds support for checkable items, dividers, submenus, and even nested submenus, offering a more feature-rich and modern solution.
+Additionally, it allows you to enable or disable individual tray items dynamically.
 This library allows you to add a system tray icon, tooltip, and menu with various options in a Kotlin DSL-style syntax.

 ## Features
 - Cross-platform support for Linux, Windows, and macOS.
 - DSL-style syntax to define tray menus with ease.
 - Supports standard items, submenus, dividers, and checkable items.
 - Ability to enable/disable menu items dynamically.
+- Corrects issues with the Compose for Desktop tray, particularly HDPI support on Windows and Linux.
+- Improves the appearance of the tray on Linux, which previously resembled Windows 95.
+- Adds support for checkable items, dividers, and submenus, including nested submenus.

 ## Getting Started